Menu Close

 Where’s the Beef…Patty

 Wanja-jeon can be made with beef or a combination of beef and pork.
-I might try some ground chicken in place of the pork, but for now let’s stick to the OG version, BEEF.
+I might try some ground chicken in place of the pork, but for now, let’s stick to the OG version, BEEF.
 I did try 50:50 beef: pork and didn’t feel there was a big difference.
 Finely dice or mince the carrots, onions, garlic, and scallions.
 Drain and press the excess water from the tofu (very important, no soggy patties for us) and smoosh it up.
-Add soy sauce and sesame seeds and oil.
+Add soy sauce and sesame seeds, and oil.
 Lightly mix the ingredients together.

-Serve Wanja-jeon warm or room temperature.
+Serve Wanja-jeon warm or at room temperature.
 I like to serve the patties with a dipping sauce that has a little sweetness and kick.
 Enjoy!

 Wanjajeon (Pan-fried Beef and Tofu Patties)